dppalomar/imputeFin/README.md

 values based on modeling the time series with a random walk or an autoregressive (AR) model, convenient to model log-prices and log-volumes in financial data.
 In the current version, the imputation is univariate-based (so no asset correlation is used).
+In addition, outliers can be detected and removed.

 The package is based on the paper:
 J. Liu, S. Kumar, and D. P. Palomar (2019).
 Parameter Estimation of